-Most hadiths were collected approximately 200 years after the Prophet's passing by men who travelled the land asking people, who may have known of people, who knew of people who were contemporaries of the Prophet and recorded what they remembered the last person in the chain telling them of what God's Messenger said and did, or did not do.
+Most hadiths were collected approximately 200 years after Muhammad's passing by men who travelled the land seeking people, who may have known of people who knew of people who were contemporaries of Muhammad, who could pass down to future generations what they remembered of what he said and did, or did not do.

 The task of collecting and classifying the hadiths was mostly completed by the end of the 9th century.
-A fatwa was issued declaring that all the knowledge about the nature of existence and whatever information humanity needed to know to conduct its affairs as God intended was in the Koran and the sanctioned collections of hadiths to which no further hadiths could be added.
+A fatwa was then issued declaring that all the knowledge about the nature of existence and whatever information humanity needed to know to conduct its affairs as God intended was in the Koran and the sanctioned collections of sayings and actions of Muhammad to which no further hadiths could be added.

 The Pseudo-Science of Hadith Authentication

-Sunni Islam considers the hadiths collected by six men – al-Bukhari, Imam Muslim, At-Tirmidi, Ibn Majah, Abu Dawood and An-Nisa’i – as the “six canonical collections.”
-Al-Bukhari's collection of 7,275 hadiths is considered the most authoritative.
-All of Bukhari’s (d.
-870) and Imam Muslim’s (d.
-875) hadiths are considered to be authentic (sahih) by Sunnis.
+Sunni Islam considers the hadiths collected by six men (al-Bukhari, Imam Muslim, At-Tirmidi, Ibn Majah, Abu Dawud and An-Nisa’i) as the “six canonical collections.”
+Al-Bukhari's (d.
+870) collection of 7,275 hadiths is considered the most authoritative, and along with Imam Muslim’s (d.
+875), is considered to be authentic (sahih) by Sunnis.

-Bukhari’s hadiths are accepted as authentic without question because, in part, he is said to have collected over 600,000 and kept only approximately one percent as valid, therefore his scholarship in weeding out nonsense, erroneous recollections and outright lies is assumed to be beyond reproach.
+Bukhari’s hadiths are accepted as authentic without question in part because he is said to have collected over 600,000 but kept only approximately one percent as valid.
+Therefore, his scholarship in weeding out nonsense, erroneous recollections and outright lies is assumed to be beyond reproach.

 In deciding that Bukhari's collection of hadiths was of unimpeachable quality, another assumption was made: that none of it contradicted the Koran.
-What to make of hadiths, such as the following, which appear to contradict the Koran as to where the sun disappears at night?
+What to make of hadiths, such as the following, which appear to do just that?

 Narrated Abu Dhar: